Why the ADKAR Blueprint is a Game Changer for Change

 The ADKAR Blueprint is an easy-to-understand, easy-to-use starting point for change management planning.
 As the backbone of change management, the ADKAR Blueprint supports your ability as a change management practitioner to scale the ADKAR Model for organizational change, rightsize planning for small changes, customize planning for differently impacted groups, and more.
 Here’s why it’s a game changer for change.

-The ADKAR Blueprint Is Part of the Prosci Methodology
+The ADKAR Blueprint Is Part of

 The ADKAR Blueprint is a simple and scalable guide, oriented toward people, that enables the change practitioner to identify at a high level the milestone dates, expected gaps and initial actions required to build each of the ADKAR elements for a change.